Born: May 30, 1928

 Birthplace: Ixelles, Belgium

-Agnès Varda (born 30 May 1928) is a Belgian-born French film director.
-Her films, photographs, and art installations focus on documentary realism, feminist issues, and social commentary with a distinctive experimental style.
-She has spent most of her working life in France.
+Agnès Varda (born 30 May 1928) is a French film director.
+Her films, photographs, and art installations focus on documentary realism, feminist issues, and social commentary with a distinct experimental style.

-Film historians have cited Varda's work as central to the development of the French New Wave; her employment of location shooting and non-professional actors were unconventional in the context of 1950s French cinema.[1]
+Film historians have cited Varda's work as central to the development of the French New Wave film movement; her uses of location shooting and non-professional actors were unconventional in the context of 1950's French cinema.

-In 1958 while living in Paris, she met her husband, Jacques Demy, also a French actor and director.
-They moved in together in 1959.
+While living in Paris, she met her husband, Jacques Demy, also a French actor and director.
 She was married to Demy until his death in 1990.
-Varda has two children - a daughter, Rosalie Varda with Antoine Bourseiller and a son, Mathieu with Demy.[6]
-Varda worked on Academy nominated documentary Faces Places with her daughter.[7]
+Varda has two children - a son, Mathieu with Jacques Demy, and a daughter, Rosalie Varda-Demy with Antoine Bourseiller.

 In 2013, the Los Angeles County Museum of Art held Varda's first U.S. exhibition called "Agnes Varda in Californialand."
 The exhibition featured a sculptural installation, several photographs, and short films, and was inspired by time she spent in Los Angeles in the 1960s.[12]